 Sharing Christmas stories with your children in the lead-up to Christmas Day is a wonderful way of introducing them to the history and traditions surrounding this time of year.

+These pages contain ideas for sharing some of the classic stories with kids of all ages.
 They're ideas I've used with my own children over the years and am still using today, even though my three are all teenagers now.

 Here's what you'll find in this special Christmas section of Best Books for Kids:

 So it makes sense to harness your kids' pre-Christmas excitement by introducing them to some special Christmas books.